Patrickodida/React-FortuneConnect-Landing-Page/README.md

     - A simple chart showing investment performance
   - Notifications section for recent activities
   - Top bar with user info (name, avatar, sign-out button)

 ---

+## How to Use the Platform

+### 1. Sign Up

+To create a new account on FortuneConnect:

+- Navigate to the **Signup** page from the landing page.
+- Fill in the required fields such as your name, email address, password, and confirm password.
+- Click the **Sign Up** button to create your account.
+- You will be redirected to the **Login** page.

+### 2. Log In

+After signing up, you can log in to your account:

+- Click on the **Login** button on the landing page or the top navigation bar.
+- Enter your email address and password.
+- Click the **Log In** button to access your dashboard.

+### 3. Access Your Dashboard

+Once logged in, you will be redirected to your **User Dashboard**.
+Here’s what you can do:

+- **View Your Investments**: Your dashboard displays a summary of your investments, including the total portfolio value and a detailed list of individual investments with their performance and status.
+- **Check Notifications**: Look for any recent notifications or updates in the notifications section.
+- **Analyze Performance**: Utilize the performance chart to assess your investment progress over time.

+### 5. Log Out

+To securely log out of your account:

+- Click on the **Sign Out** button on the **Topbar**.

+---